Silarn/EDMC-BioScan/README.md

 As of version 2.0, BioScan now maintains a database of all relevant system data and scan progress.
 It segments scans, waypoints, and codex data by commander.
 You can safely stop and restart EDMC without losing your data.

-The database file is located within EDMC's data storage directory, where the plugins are located.
-On Windows, this should be `%LOCALAPPDATA%\EDMarketConnector\bioscan.db`.
+From version 2.6 forward, the database management is handled by the [ExploData] plugin/module.
+See that repository for more details.

 ### Journal Importing